aiven/aiven-docs/docs/products/opensearch/howto/audit-logs.md

 :::note
-The storage location for audit logs on your Aiven for OpenSearch service is configured to be stored on the cluster\'s storage and cannot be changed.
+The storage location for audit logs on your Aiven for OpenSearch service is configured to be stored on the cluster's storage and cannot be changed.
 :::